-The property is generally level, draining gently to the south.
-The applicant has connected to the city sewer main system running in S. Parrish Road that passes along the southwest edge of the property with a service line.
+The property is generally level.
+The applicant has connected to the city sewer main system running in Sunblaze Drive that abuts the southeast edge of the property with a service line.
 The site is a residential parcel with a few scattered trees around the existing house and outbuilding.
 The property is in the South End Drainage Basin.